 Are you feeling heavy with burdens that seem too hard to bear?
 Do you sometimes wish you could crawl into a hole and disappear?
 In this troubled world we live in, have we tried finding hope in God?
 FINDING HOPE IN GOD As I reading […]

 OCTOBER CREATIVITY CHALLENGE My friend, Marvia Davidson, and Jamie Bagley, my daughter and friend, have established The Merry Kettle and Quill.
 They occasionally offer a challenge to encourage creativity.
 I enjoy participating, because it helps me keep writing.
 It is also challenging and lots […]

-This week for Tell a Memory Tuesday, I want to share a post taken from my previous blog.
+THE TOUCH OF A FATHER’S HAND This week for Tell a Memory Tuesday, I want to share a post taken from my previous blog.
 I usually read Psalm 139 most every morning.
-It reminds me that I am not only made by God, but He holds me in His hands.
-When […]
+It reminds me that I am not only made by God, but He […]

 Do you ever feel like you are drifting through life, being blown along at a pace you did not choose?
 Or have you found a path you like but find it hard to stay focused?
 Do you plan ahead only to have circumstances thwart your […]